-In our line of work we deal with a lot of leashes.
+In our line of work as professional dog walkers we deal with a lot of leashes.
 (Over 200 per day to be precise.)
-After time, like most things, leashes need to be replaced.
-Why?
-The leash clasps have a shelf-life just like any other item and can become worn and dangerous over time.
+Leashes need to be replaced from time to time due to wear and tear.
+Specifically, the leash clasps will eventually become worn and misaligned with repeated use.

 Faulty leash clasps will usually will pop off when a dog is excited / bouncing around or shakes.
 If you have any leashes that look like this, just purchase a new one.
 Don't wait for it to happen!